herim-han/AIS-Drug-Opt/README.md

 * `--filename`: smiles input.
 * `--train_ratio`: split dataset for train dataset (default: 0.2)

-The pre-trained model will be saved at ./lightning_logs/*/checkpoints/
+The pre-trained model will be stored at ./lightning_logs/*/checkpoints/